arminha/worldclockwidget/README.rst

 * Show local time and weather conditions in more than 4000 places.
 * Add your own places: Add a place in the same time zone and change its name and coordinates.
 * A compact clock widget, displaying the local time in your favorite locations.
-* A resizable widget, showing the time and weather (not available for Gingerbread devices)
+* A resizable widget, showing the time and weather
 * Simple and clean UI

 Remarks